 For fuck’s sake already.

-I am really trying to be patient waiting for the meds and Manic cycle to even out, but in the meantime, my poor fawn.
+I am really trying to be patient waiting for the meds and Manic cycle to even out, but in the meantime, my poor friends.
 Gads.
-He is bearing the brunt of my bizarre behavior.
+They are bearing the brunt of my bizarre behavior.
 Giddy happy (said in a sing-song voice) one minute, then dark and brooding the next ( almost whispered in ominous bass tones).
-How this boy copes with my craziness is beyond me, but goddess love him, he is still hanging around.
-I honestly wouldn’t be surprised if he just skittered back into the woods, blocking me from his life forevermore.
-Yet, he remains, devoted and a beloved pet for me to nuzzle.
-(And it is not obsequious submissiveness that keeps him tethered to me, either.
-Just thought I’d mention it lest someone believe that would be why.
-Our relationship encompasses more than that smaller, but equally as important, part of a whole.)
+How they cope with my craziness is beyond me, but goddess love them, they are still hanging around.
+I honestly wouldn’t be surprised if they just skittered away, blocking me from their lives forevermore.
+Yet, they remain.

 I have been up and down (har) with sleep.
 I will be awake for 23 hours, then sleep for 5.
 I took a 2-hour nap yesterday, without meds, and then was up another 20 hours, taking meds to get myself to sleep at 5am this morning.
 I was back up at 8am.
 Probably not enough sleep, but I am completely energized.
 (Or manic, however you want to say it.)